 After public criticism, Gaskill addressed the concern, in which he blamed the oversight on the “reviewers” of his original manuscript who encouraged him to remove his original “[discussion of the] controversy surrounding the text.”
 Despite criticism, the claims were never retracted and the book remains in publication.

 At the time, Gaskill held the position of Associate Professor, but has since been promoted in Full Professor.
 Nearly all the junior faculty members do not come from backgrounds in CES, whereas nine of the 11 senior professors do.

 Update March 21, 2019 11:30 am: This article originally claimed that “many of the current Assistant Professors in the Department of Church History and Doctrine who have applied for promotions as tenured professors have been promptly denied.”
 This is not true.
-The TTF retracts the statement and regrets the oversight.
+Truth & Transparency retracts the statement and regrets the oversight.